VavelinDev/treelock/README.md

 **dlock** is a repository-based lock, meaning the locks are backed by a centrally placed database.

 Central database is what majority of standard business project has in place.
-Why not to use it also as a lock synchronization engine too?
+Why not to use it as a lock synchronization engine (distributed lock manager) too?
-Do you need a separate lock orchestrator / solution?
-Do you have to introduce yet another block to your architecture, increasing the overall complexity?
-Perhaps not.
-I believe **dlock** ways is as simple as sufficient approach in many cases.
+**dlock** way is simple and sufficient approach in many cases.

 The project is composed of 3 modules
 * **dlock-api**